morparia-p/AI-Games/README.md

 Extra credit
 (Don't attempt unless you're completely happy with your submission for the rest of the assignment.
 This problem is mostly for fun.
-We want you to learn how to write clear, concise, easy-to-understand, easy- to-maintain code, whereas this problem encourages writing code that is hard to maintain and dicult to understand.
+We want you to learn how to write clear, concise, easy-to-understand, easy- to-maintain code, whereas this problem encourages writing code that is hard to maintain and difficult to understand.
 But still, it may be fun :-).

 In a momentary lapse in common sense, during a recent lecture an otherwise mild-mannered professor of